top of page

 Narrative Practices honor and acknowledge the layers of influence that impact our view of self, other and the world around us.

-Melding these two practices is an opportunity to question, explore the pieces and begin to create a preferred story.
+Melding these two practices provides an opportunity to reflect, explore the pieces, and begin to create a preferred story.

-Imagine the power of our preferred narrative of our lives rather than the often dominant story that is placed upon us by society, culture, gender, families, systems and surviving traumas.
-Imagine what can happen when we journey together and see ourselves and others as more than a 'single' story of ‘forever broken’ or stereotype.
+Imagine the power of our preferred narrative of our lives rather than the often dominant stories placed upon us by society, culture, gender, families, systems and surviving traumas.
+Imagine what can happen when we journey together and see ourselves and others as more than a 'single' story or stereotype.

 This workshop incorporates visual, auditory and sensory learning styles through silent reflection, journaling, verbal discussion and the kinesthetic hands-on experience of Kintsugi.